Covid-struck Council tightens belt | Dandenong Star Journal

 Upcoming capital works also includes $20.5 million on renewing ageing roads, drains and buildings – much of which was built in the 1960’s and 1970’s, according to the council.

-The median residential rates and waste charges bill is expected to rise from $1374 to $1436 – a rise of nearly 5 per cent.
+The median residential rates and waste charges bill is expected to rise from $1390 to $1436 – a rise of 3.3 per cent.

 The hike includes a proposed $42 rise in the waste charge.